hanysalah/Design-Pattern-in-SV/StructuralDesignPatterns/Decorator/README.md

 Decorator pattern aims to mix inheritance and aggregation togather to provide the inheritance flexibility in both static/dynamic fashion.

 The basic idea is to split the class being used into a core class and decorator classes.
 Decorator classes instantiates the core class in it and decorates it.

+Decorator pattern is widely used in verification.
+However, many verification engineers don't know that they already implement it in their own benches.
+Test plan includes a set of stimulus that verification engineer is planning to inject to the DUT.
+Although this test plan is written in a document ahead.
+The stimulus is not implemented in a single class.
+Instead, it is split into:

+- Transaction classes.
+- Sequence classes.
+- Test classes.

+Stimulus splitting into three layers of classes provides a dynamic flexibility to reuse/implement a wide set of functionality in a minimal set of codelines.